-Starting a new school can be a daunting prospect, so from well before Year 6 students have their places confirmed with us, we work with the primary schools to ensure that they feel part of Saxmundham Free School (SFS) even before they apply.
-In the years before a student makes the transition to SFS, they might be involved in or attend:
+Starting a new school can be a daunting prospect, so from well before Year 6 students have their places confirmed with us, we work with the primary schools to ensure that they feel part of SET Saxmundham School even before they apply.
+In the years before a student makes the transition to Saxmundham School, they might be involved in or attend:

 - Open Evenings

 - A School Production

 - Transition Events on Sport, MFL, Technology, Maths, English or Science

 - Lessons with teachers and students visiting primary schools (including year groups other than, and as well as, Year 6)